Common Stock Warrants

 Note 11 – Common Stock Warrants

 Fair value measurement valuation techniques, to the extent possible, should maximize the use of observable inputs and minimize the use of unobservable inputs.
 The Company’s fair value measurements of all warrants are designated as Level 2 since all the significant inputs are observable and quoted prices were available for the four comparative companies in an active market.

-A summary of the Company’s warrant issuance activity and related information for the three months ended March 31, 2017 is as follows:
+A summary of the Company’s warrant issuance activity and related information for the nine months ended September 30, 2018 is as follows:

 The fair value of all warrants issued are determined by using the Black-Scholes-Merton valuation technique and were assigned based on the relative fair value of both the common stock and the warrants issued.

-The inputs used in the Black-Scholes-Merton valuation technique to value each of the warrants issued in the three months ended March 31, 2017 as of their respective issue dates are as follows:
+The inputs used in the Black-Scholes-Merton valuation technique to value each of the warrants issued at September 30, 2018 as of their respective issue dates are as follows:

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.